-A conceptual diagram linking traffic-related pollution emissions and health effects is illustrated in Figure 1, adapted from Ott, Steinemann, and Wallace (2007).
+A conceptual diagram linking traffic-related pollution emissions and health effects is illustrated in Figure 1, adapted from Ott, Steinemann, & Wallace (2007).
 Motor vehicle emissions (a) degrade urban air quality (b) in accordance with atmospheric dispersive, chemical, and physical processes.
 Travelers' exposure concentrations (c) then depend on their travel trajectory.
 The inhalation of traffic-related air pollution (d) depends on travelers' breathing volume while exposed to a pollutant concentration.
-Uptake of the inhaled pollutants into the body (e) depends on processes in the respiratory tract and other body systems.
-Finally, the health effects (f) of air pollution uptake doses are a function of the toxicity of the pollutants and physiology of the individual.
-The processes between inhalation and uptake can be further demarcated as (e_1) intake dose (the amount of pollutant that crosses the body boundary at the mouth and nose), (e2) absorbed dose (the amount of pollutant that is not exhaled but deposited or absorbed), (e_3) effective dose (the bioavailable amount of pollutant that reaches body tissue instead of being expelled from the respiratory tract lining by coughing, sneezing, etc.), and (e_4) uptake dose (the amount of pollutant that is incorporated into the body).
+Uptake of the inhaled pollutants into the body (f) depends on processes in the respiratory tract and other body systems.
+Finally, the health effects (g) of air pollution uptake doses are a function of the toxicity of the pollutants and physiology of the individual.
+The processes between inhalation and uptake can be further demarcated as (e1) intake dose (the amount of pollutant that crosses the body boundary at the mouth and nose), (e2) absorbed dose (the amount of pollutant that reaches body tissue instead of being expelled from the respiratory tract lining by coughing, sneezing, etc.), and (e4) uptake dose (the amount of pollutant that is incorporated into the body).